 Costa Rica, El Salvador, Nicaragua & Panama

-US dollars are widely accepted in both Costa Rica and Nicaragua.
-As many lodgings and activities list their prices in dollars, we have followed suit here for consistency.
+US dollars are the official currency of El Salvador and Panama, and are widely accepted in Costa Rica and Nicaragua, where many lodgings and activities list their prices in dollars.

-Change traveler’s checks or foreign cash at a bank or a casa de cambio (currency exchange office).
+If you insist on still using traveler’s checks, or you've got foreign cash to convert, you can handle this at a bank or a casa de cambio (currency exchange office).
 Rates between the two are usually similar, but in general casas de cambio are quicker, less bureaucratic and open longer or on weekends.
-Street money changers, who may or may not be legal, will only handle cash.
+Street money changers, who may or may not be legal, will handle only cash.

 Sometimes you can also change money unofficially at hotels or in shops that sell imported goods (electronics dealers are an obvious choice).
-Compare exchange rates and commission fees first.
-Big cities tend to offer better exchange rates.
+Compare exchange rates and commission fees first; big cities tend to offer better rates.

-Don’t accept torn notes, as most locals won’t when you try to use them.
+Don’t accept even slightly torn notes, as most locals won’t when you try to use them.

 - Restaurants Tip 10% (but check first to see if it's included in the bill).